Manifest Like a Goddess, Module 3

 When you ignore your feelings, they often show up in the physical body as dis-ease, manifesting as physical pain or illness.
 The practice of self-awareness includes paying attention to how your body is doing in any given moment.

 When you notice that you’re feeling stressed, take a moment to remove all of your attention from the external world and focus your awareness on what is happening within.
-Pay attention to every physical and emotional sensation and allow yourself to feel all of it so that you can name it.
-Sitting with uncomfortable emotions is a necessary part of this process.
-You must move through each feeling in order to understand why it exists.
-It is only then that you can do anything about it.
+Pay attention to every physical and emotional sensation and allow yourself to feel all of it.
+Sitting with uncomfortable emotions is a necessary part of this process, in order to understand why they exist.
+Once you understand why you are feeling these emotions, you can begin to do something about it.

 We are relational beings and therefore are strongly influenced by the people we spend the most time with.
 An effective way to determine how you are showing up for yourself is by taking a look at the people around you.